Paddy Mulligan

-Patrick Martin "Paddy" Mulligan (born 17 March 1945 in Dublin) is an Irish retired footballer who played mainly as a right-back.
+Patrick Martin Mulligan (born 17 March 1945) is an Irish retired footballer who played mainly as a right-back.

+Playing career

 Mulligan started his senior career playing for Bohemians in 1963.
 However, after only two games he signed for Shamrock Rovers in December 1963.
 He made his competitive debut in a 7–1 win over Bohemians on 26 January 1964 and scored his first goal for the Hoops on 23 August 1964 in a 4–0 League of Ireland Shield win over his old club.

 He won the FAI Cup in 1965, 1966, 1967 and 1969.
 During the 1963–64 season he was part of the side which won seven trophies.
 He represented Rovers in European competition 10 times.
 In the summer of 1967 he was part of the Rovers team that represented Boston in the United Soccer Association league.
 In 1968, they sent him on loan to the Boston Beacons of the North American Soccer League.

 On 22 October 1969, Mulligan signed for English club Chelsea for £17,500.
 He featured in Chelsea's UEFA Cup Winners' Cup success in 1971, making a late substitute appearance in the first final against Real Madrid in Athens.
 He also played in Chelsea's League Cup final against Stoke City a year later, though they lost 2–1 at Wembley.